alimcodescalers/G8_testing/docs/test_cases/functional/5_cloudspace_limits_test/5_cloudspace_limits_test.md

 - Create a virtual machine with minimum specs on the new cloud space
 - Create another cloud space
 - Create a new virtual machine with minimum specs on the new cloud space
-- Repeat above iterations until the system provides a message stating that there are no more resources available to deploy a new cloudspace
+- Repeat above iterations until the system provides a message stating that there are no more resources available to deploy a new cloud space

 ### Expected result
 A file should be created with all created cloud spaces.
 The number of created cloud spaces should be equal to the number of free public IP addresses.